YinHK-gameDev/unity-learn/user interface/Unity UI (uGUI)/README.md

 ### Visual Components
 - Text
-- Image
+- Image (Need sprite as texture)
-- Raw Image
+- Raw Image (No need Sprite, can be any texture)
 - Mask
 - RectMask2D
 - UI Effect Components